OctopusDeploy/blog/blog/2021-09/importing-a-deployable-tutorial/importing-a-deployable-tutorial.md

 - [Self-hosted on a Windows Server](https://octopus.com/start/server): you host it on your infrastructure by [downloading our MSI](https://octopus.com/download) and installing it on Windows Server with a SQL Server backend.
 Learn more about [our installation requirements](https://octopus.com/docs/installation/requirements).
 - [Self-hosted as a Docker container](https://octopus.com/blog/introducing-linux-docker-image): you run Octopus in a docker container (currently an early access preview).
 You'll still need a [free license](https://octopus.com/start/server).

-When your Octopus instance is ready, the first step is importing an existing project.
+After your Octopus instance is ready, the first step is importing an existing project.

 ## Importing an existing project

 The Export/Import feature can export one or more projects into a zip file which can then be imported into other spaces.
 The target space can be in a different Octopus Server instance, and can even be moved between self-hosted and Octopus Cloud instances.

 :::hint
-If you haven't [upgraded to Octopus Deploy 2021.1](https://octopus.com/downloads) now is a great time to do so, using the Export/Import Project feature.
+Now's a great time to [upgrade to Octopus Deploy 2021.1](https://octopus.com/downloads) if you haven't already, using the Export/Import Project feature.
 :::

 **Export/Import features** are accessed from the overflow menu on the **Projects** page.